THE BOSS I HATED TO LOVE

 “Because I… need to do something.”

-He looked at her suspiciously, but then nodded.
+He studied her, suspicious, but then nodded.
 She helped him into the car.
-The silence was tense.
+The silence between them was taut.

-When they arrived at the hotel, it was simple and discreet.
-Celina went up to the room with him.
+When they arrived, the hotel was small and discreet.
+Celina led him up to the room.

-"Go on, take a shower.
-I'll wait here," she said, sitting on the edge of the bed.
+“Go on, take a shower.
+I’ll wait here,” she said, sitting at the edge of the bed.

-He stared at her for a second, then went into the bathroom.
+He held her gaze for a moment before heading into the bathroom.

-As she listened to the sound of the water running, Celina took a deep breath.
-The room smelled clean, unlike the chaos she carried inside.
+As the sound of running water filled the air, Celina drew a deep breath.
+The room smelled clean—so unlike the chaos inside her.

-When he came out of the shower, his hair wet, a towel wrapped around his waist, Celina looked at him silently.
+When he emerged, hair damp, a towel around his waist, Celina looked at him in silence.

-More real than everything she had left behind that night.
+More real than anything she had left behind that night.

 Desplegar